kubernetes/minikube/README.md

 * VT-x/AMD-v virtualization must be enabled in BIOS
 * `kubectl` must be on your path.
 Minikube currently supports any version of `kubectl` greater than 1.0, but we recommend using the most recent version.
   You can install kubectl with [these steps](http://kubernetes.io/docs/getting-started-guides/kubectl/).
+* Internet connection
+    * You will need a decent internet connection running `minikube start` for the first time for Minikube to pull its Docker images.
+    * It might take Minikube sometime to start.
+It would be as fast as your internet connection with Minikube image pulling the Docker images needed.

 ### Instructions